 Children should not be used as messengers between the parents.
 Instead, parenting arrangements should provide for a standard means of communication between the parents.
 Some options include email, text, phone or a communication app.
 It is also wise for parenting arrangements to include a process for dispute resolution, in case an issue arises that cannot be resolved.

 Schedules for the children

 A schedule setting out how the children spend time with each parent is an essential part of any parenting arrangement.
-A consistent schedule can be set up to apply through both the school terms and school holidays or different schedules may be arranged..
-Any schedule that is set up should be age appropriate and have the children’s best interests at heart.
+A consistent schedule can be set up to apply through both the school terms and school holidays or different schedules may be arranged.
+Any schedule that is set up should be age appropriate and be in the children’s best interests.